sensu/sensu-docs/content/sensu-core/1.4/guides/monitor-the-monitor.md

 In order to completely monitor a Sensu stack (Sensu server, Sensu API, Redis, RabbitMQ), you will need to have at least one other independent Sensu stack to do so.
 A single Sensu stack can not monitor itself completely, as if some components are down, Sensu will not be able to create events on itself properly

-_NOTE: This guide assumes you are not using Sensu clustering, RabbitMQ clustering or using Redis Sentinels.
+_NOTE: This guide assumes you are not using Sensu clustering, RabbitMQ clustering or Redis Sentinels.
 You can still monitor each server using the below described strategies, but note that in order to effectively monitor clustered instances, you'll need to employ a different methodology._

 ## Monitoring Sensu